Keftark/minishell/README.md

 As beautiful as shell

-Our own implementation of bash realized with https://github.com/Keftark.
+Our own implementation of bash realized with https://github.com/XaelBaseth.

+Made with ~~pain and tears~~ love on Ubuntu 20.04.5 LTS.